dsccommunity/SqlServerDsc/README.md

   * Additional parameters need when installing Analysis Services.
     * ASSysAdminAccounts
     * AsSvcAccount
-* The parameters below should be used from install Sql Server version 2016 or later only :
+* The parameters below can only be used when installing SQL Server 2016 or
+  later:
   * SqlTempdbFileCount
   * SqlTempdbFileSize
   * SqlTempdbFileGrowth
   * SqlTempdbLogFileSize
   * SqlTempdbLogFileGrowth

 > **Note:** It is not possible to add or remove features to a SQL Server failover cluster.
 This is a limitation of SQL Server.
 See article